digitalspring/whitepaper/whitepaper.md

 decided to subscribe to him or the communication channel he is using (e.g. a blog, an online forum).

-Put differently, in situations where the senders does not *hand-select* a *small* number of recipients, he certainly expects confidentiality and especially forward secrecy to hold to a much lesser extent while deniability and anonymity might remain equally relevant or become even more important, especially in the light of whistleblowing.
-In turn, if a recipient is one among millions of others and therefore likely doesn't know the sender personally, authenticity of a message might not play as much of a role, either, as his life is affected only little in either case.
-In essence, this situation is comparable to the media quoting an anonymous source or a person of public interest who might then, however, deny what he was quoted with saying.
-Hence, without further proof, people will always take media reports with a grain of salt and are certainly used to that, nowadays.
-On the other hand, today, a status message on a popular and verified Twitter account is almost as good as a written and signed statement: People will have a hard time believing it wasn't the owner of the Twitter account who created the message.^[Unless there's good evidence that his account was hacked.
-He might also claim his press spokesman or agent played a prank on him.]
-Therefore, apart from confidentiality requirements decreasing with a growing number of recipients, it seems there is a basic trade-off to be made between authenticity and deniability with respect to a large group of
+More precisely, in situations where the senders does not *hand-select* a *small* number of recipients, he certainly expects confidentiality and especially forward secrecy to hold to a much lesser extent.
+Meanwhile, deniability and anonymity might remain equally relevant or become even more important, especially in the light of whistleblowing.
+On the other hand, the sender might also opt for authenticity of his messages, e.g. if he is a person of public interest such as a politician.
+This, however, is fundamentally at odds with deniability^[Let alone anonymity which, by definition, can never be given if authorship of a message can be established.], as will be illustrated in the following examples:

+Consider the media quoting a person of public interest who then, however, denies what he was quoted with saying.
+Without further proof, authenticity of the quote can never be established or disproved with certainty.
+It is thus deniable.
+To a reader of the media report this is, however, not of particular importance.
+He is used to this back and forth between claims of one party and denial of the other party.
+Moreover, being just one among millions of other readers, he doesn't know the person that was quoted personally, so his day-to-day life and actions will also not critically depend on whether one or the other party is telling the truth.^[Contrast this with Alice somehow sending a message in Bob's name to his best friend Carl and playing a prank on him.]

+Compare this to the situation of authenticated messages: Today, a status message on a popular and verified Twitter account, say @BarackObama, is almost as good as a written and signed statement or one recorded on
+video: People will usually not doubt it was Barack Obama who authored the message.
+(In turn, they will automatically doubt the authenticity of a second Twitter account @Barack_Obama.)
+While this authenticity towards his audience is exactly what Barack Obama wished for, it also prevents him from being able to deny any of the messages sent through his account.^[Unless there's good evidence that his account was hacked.
+He might also claim his press spokesman played a prank on him.]

+Therefore, it seems there is a basic trade-off to be made between authenticity and deniability with respect to a large group of
 recipients: Unless there is a signature (or a audio / video tape) to convince the audience of the authenticity of a message, the sender will